MISSION STATEMENT

 Tuition Assistance

-Registered and active families of St. Catherine of Siena Catholic Parish, and any other Diocesan Catholic Parish, need to attend Mass weekly in order to receive the Active Catholic Tuition Discount.
+Registered and active families of St. Catherine of Siena Catholic Parish, and any other Diocesan Catholic Parish, need to attend Mass weekly to receive the Active Catholic Tuition Discount.
 The St. Catherine of Siena Catholic School Community has Mass quarterly and it is required that each student and their family attend Masses with the school community.
-Students must be dressed in school uniform in order to reflect reverence for the mass
+Students must be dressed in school uniform in order to reflect reverence for the Mass.

 There is a restricted amount of funds in the parish available for tuition assistance.
-Families with limited income or extraordinary financial obligations, who are not able to pay the full tuition rate, may apply for tuition assistance after applying for at least five STO’s.
+Families with limited income or extraordinary financial obligations, who are not able to pay the full tuition rate, may apply for tuition assistance after applying for at least five STOs.
 Contact the school office (602-276-2241) for further information.
 Volunteer hours will be a condition for receiving tuition assistance from the school.

 Late Payments